Skip to Tutorial Content

 geom_point(alpha = 0.2)

-Notice that we can change the geom layer and colors will be still determined by species_id
+Notice that we can change the geom layer and colors will still be determined by species_id

 Local Aesthetics versus Global Aesthetics